etherlinkcom/docs/docs/welcome/how-is-etherlink-governed.md

 ### 1. Proposal period

 During this period, Etherlink bakers have about 3.5 days to submit and upvote proposals for new kernels.
-Any baker can submit kernel upgrade proposals and any baker can upvote proposals, with the weight of their vote determined by the voting power of their baker account.
+Any baker can submit kernel upgrade proposals and upvote proposals, with the weight of their vote determined by the voting power of their baker account.
+Bakers can submit and upvote up to 20 proposals in a single Proposal period.

 At the end of the period, if a proposal has enough voting power to meet a certain percentage of the total voting power, it moves to the next phase.
 If no proposal gathers adequate support, a new Proposal period begins.